linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 ## (optional) Build and run the PDPCLIB demo
 The PDPCLIB is a Public Domain C Library.
 It provides a standard but minimalist C90 library, just barely enough to be able to do "real C programming".
-The demo creates a bootable init binary that simply reads input and echoes it to output, using `fread` and `fprintf`.
+It offers just strict C90; it does not have any POSIX support (and thus cannot be used to compile conventional unix binaries.)
+The demo creates a bootable init binary that simply reads input and echoes it to output, using `fgets` and `printf`.

 For more info, see the [pdpclib-demo README](../pdpclib-demo/README.md)

 ## (optional) Build and run the uClibc demo
 The uClibc-ng is an LGPL'ed C Library tailored for microcontrollers running Linux.
-It's quite sophisticated, but does not have everything one might want for glbic.
-The demo creates a bootable init binary that simply reads input and echoes it to output, using `fread` and `fprintf`.
+It's quite sophisticated, but does not have everything one might want for glibc.
+The demo creates a bootable init binary that simply reads input and echoes it to output, using `fgets` and `printf`.

 For more info, see the [uclibc-demo README](../uclibc-demo/README.md)

+## (optional) Build and run the BusyBox demo
+BusyBox is collection of basic OS tools, together with several shells.
+Any one of the offered shells can be used in place of `/sbin/init`, and thus offers an interactive command environment hosting many conventional unix commands.

+For more info, see the [busybox-demo README](../busybox-demo/README.md)

 ## Notes